whennemuth/bu-wp-docker/wordpress-bu/wp-auth/shibsp/README.md

    - **SAML_PK**: The private key item of your service provider metadata.
 This is the private part of the public/private key pair used when your app was registered with the IDP - the private part being kept securely by you.

-   - **APP_HOST**: The host name the WordPress container will be visible to the `shibsp` container as over the docker network bridge.
+   - **DOCKER_APP_HOST**: The host name the WordPress container will be visible to the `shibsp` container as over the docker network bridge.
 Unless explicitly overridden, this will be the name of the service defined in the docker compose file *(Example: "wordpress")*.